 \subsection{Quantum key distribution}

-QKD~\cite{Gisin2002, Scarani2009, Pirandola2020} is one of the most mature and important directions within quantum communication, having its goal in the development of protocols for provably secure distribution of secret cryptographic keys.
-Together with classical encryption algorithms, it provides legitimate users with the methods of secure communication.
-Such methods are then based on the principles of quantum physics and generally do not rely on mathematical complexity assumptions, which can be overturned either by development of quantum computing or progress in classical computations.
+QKD~\cite{Gisin2002, Scarani2009, Pirandola2020} is one of the most mature and important directions within quantum communication, having as its goal the development of protocols for provably secure distribution of secret cryptographic keys.
+Together with classical encryption algorithms, QKD provides legitimate users with the methods of secure communication.
+Such methods are then based on the principles of quantum physics and generally do not rely on mathematical complexity assumptions, which can be overturned either by the development of quantum computing or progress in classical computations.

-QKD was first suggested as BB84 protocol (named so after its authors, Bennett and Brassard) in~\cite{Bennett1984} using polarization states of single photons as \textit{qubits} (quantum bit states, generally being in superpositions of the two basis states).
-By using non-orthogonal states and relying on the no-cloning theorem, which forbids perfect copying of unknown quantum states~\cite{Wootters1982}, the protocol enables the trusted (honest) parties to ensure the security of the key, obtained from polarization encoding and measurements, and processed over an authenticated classical channel.
+QKD was first suggested as the BB84 protocol by~\cite{Bennett1984} who considered polarization states of single photons as \textit{qubits} (quantum bit states, generally being in superpositions of the two basis states).
+By using nonorthogonal states and relying on the no-cloning theorem, which forbids perfect copying of unknown quantum states~\cite{Wootters1982}, the protocol enables the trusted (honest) parties to ensure the security of the key, obtained from polarization encoding and measurements and processed over an authenticated classical channel.
 By randomly switching the preparation and measurement bases, the trusted parties accumulate the so-called raw key, which is then sifted during the bases reconciliation stage and is further classically processed to obtain the secret key.